 A shareholder who wishes to nominate a person for election as a Director must provide written notice to our Secretary in accordance with the procedures specified in Regulation 12 of our Code of Regulations ("Regulations").
 Generally, the Secretary must receive the notice at our principal executive offices not less than 90 nor more than 120 calendar days prior to the first anniversary of the date on which we first mailed our proxy materials for the preceding year's annual meeting.
-The notice must set forth, as to each nominee, among other things, the name, age, and other identifying information, principal occupation and employment during the past five years, name and principal business of any corporation or other organization in which such occupation and employment were carried on, certain information regarding Company securities ownership, and a brief description of any arrangement or understanding between such person and any others pursuant to which such person was selected as a nominee.
-The notice must include the nominee's signed consent to serve as a Director if elected.
-The notice must set forth the name and address of, and the number of our common shares owned by, the shareholder giving the notice and the beneficial owner on whose behalf the nomination is made and any other shareholders believed to be supporting such nominee.
+The notice must set forth, as to each nominee, among other things, the name, age, business address and residence address of such person, the principal occupation or employment of such person, any information relating to such person that would be required to be disclosed in solicitations for proxies for election of Directors pursuant to Regulation 14A under the Securities Exchange Act of 1934 (the "Exchange Act"), and certain information regarding such person's Company securities ownership.
+Among other items, the notice must also include the nominee's signed consent to serve as a Director if elected, and must set forth the name and address of, and the class, series and number of securities of the Company that are owned of record or beneficially by, the shareholder giving the notice and any shareholder associate (as defined in the Regulations), and, if applicable, a representation as to whether the shareholder giving the notice and any shareholder associate intends to solicit proxies from shareholders in support of the proposed nominee from holders of at least 67% of the voting power of the Company's capital stock entitled to vote on the election of directors.

-Following are the nominees for election as Directors for one-year terms expiring in 2025, a description of the business experience of each nominee and the names of other publicly-held companies for which he or she currently serves as a director or has served as a director during the past five years.
-Each nominee for election as a Director, except for Dr. Khandpur, was elected by our shareholders at our 2023 Annual Meeting.
-The board appointed Dr. Khandpur to fill the vacancy created by the retirement of former Chairman, President and Chief Executive Officer Robert M. Patterson.
+Following are the nominees for election as Directors for one-year terms expiring in 2026, a description of the business experience of each nominee and the names of other publicly-held companies for which he or she currently serves as a director or has served as a director during the past five years.
+Each nominee for election as a Director was elected by our shareholders at our 2024 Annual Meeting.
 The composition of the Board is intended to reflect an appropriate mix of skill sets, experience and qualifications that are relevant to Avient's business and governance over time.

 In addition to the information presented below regarding each nominee's specific experience, qualifications, attributes and skills that led our Board to the conclusion that the nominee should serve as a Director, the Board also believes that all of our Director nominees are individuals of substantial accomplishment with demonstrated leadership capabilities.
 Each of our Director nominees also has the following personal characteristics, which are required attributes for all Board nominees: high ethical standards, integrity, sound judgment and an ability to devote sufficient time to the affairs of our Company.
-The information below is current as of March 19, 2024.
+The information below is current as of March 18, 2025.